Water Sports Keswick the Lake District

 Swimming outdoors is fun, wild and exciting.
 Swimming is allowed in Derwentwater but be aware of boat traffic as the lake can be busy.
 Wear a bright swim cap and tow a bright float.Wild swimming is fun but safety is paramount.
 Be Water Wise and follow the Swim Safe Code - More info.

-From dragon boats to sailing craft you can hire or enjoy tuition for the watersport of your choice on Derwentwater.
+From sailing craft to wind-surfing and paddle-boarding you can hire or enjoy tuition for the water sport of your choice on Derwentwater.
 Enrol in a Royal Yachting Association course in Windsurfing or sailing.

 Families, groups, individials and couples - take your pick of canoes, kayaks, stand up paddle boards, rowing boats, motor boats, dinghys and windsurfers to hire out and explore the lake.

 Jump off waterfalls, slide down water-chutes, dive into plunge pools and wade though water, as you descend a mountain stream.

 Canoes, dinghies and small motor boats may be launched at Derwent Water Marina.
 Longer term berthing is also available For day launches it is advisable to call ahead and book as casual launches may not always be possible on busy days.
 You can launch small craft at the National Trust Kettlewell car park where you can also land and picnic.